vivaria/edisonrul.ing/docs/source/cards/earthbound-immortal-ccapac-apu.md

-# EARTHBOUND IMMORTAL CCAPAC APU
+# Earthbound Immortal Ccapac Apu

 *   If you control an Earthbound Immortal and no other monsters, your opponent cannot attack you, because they cannot select the Earthbound Immortal as an attack target.
 (Exception: they can attack with monsters that can attack directly, such as “Submarineroid.”)
 *   If the only Earthbound Immortal on the field is an Equip Spell Card, it is not treated as a monster so you can Summon an Earthbound Immortal.